sutta » mn » Majjhima Nikāya 22

 Tassa so alagaddo paṭiparivattitvā hatthe vā bāhāya vā aññatarasmiṁ vā aṅgapaccaṅge ḍaṁseyya.

-But that cobra would twist back and bite them on the hand or the arm or limb,
+But that cobra would twist back and bite them on the hand or the arm or other major or minor limb,

 So tatonidānaṁ maraṇaṁ vā nigaccheyya maraṇamattaṁ vā dukkhaṁ.